krishnavaleti/EmployeeServiceFullStackApplication/README.md

 1. Start the zoo keeper.

-	a. go to path C:\kafka and open command prompt from there.
+	a. go to the path where you have kafka, ex: C:\kafka and open the command prompt from there.

 	b. give the command  .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties

-3. Start the kafka.
+3. Start the Kafka.

-	a. go to path C:\kafka and open command prompt from there.
+	a. go to path C:\kafka and open the command prompt from there.

 	b. give the command  .\bin\windows\kafka-server-start.bat .\config\server.properties